d-pac/restful-keystone/README.md

 ### Configuration

-A number of keystone-restful specific options can be passed to the module to configure how it functions:
+A number of restful-keystone specific options can be passed to the module to configure how it functions:

 #### `root`